kassaundra08/CV/README.md

 [LinkedIn](https://www.linkedin.com/in/kassaundra-becker/) / [GitHub](https://github.com/KaiserKassie)

 ## Summary
 I haven’t followed a traditional trajectory to software engineering, but I have a lifelong love of computers and a professional background that emphasizes technological proficiency and interpersonal skills.
 I excel when it comes to collaboration, professionalism, and integrity.
-I'm looking forward to finding employment somewhere I can continue to expand my programming skills and learn as much as possible about software development!
+I'm looking forward to finding employment somewhere I can build upon my existing knowledge and continue to grow as a software engineer.

 ## Skills